lakejs/lake-docs/reference/index.md

 ## readonly

-Whether the editor is in read-only mode.
+The `readonly` defines whether the editor is in read-only mode.
 Setting it to `true` can be used to display the content in the view page.
 You can visit the [read-only example](/examples/readonly) to see how it displays.

 * Type: `boolean`
 * Default: `false`